sanskrit/raw_etexts_english/blogs/manasataramgini/2005-01-01_kuriltai-and-other-affairs.md

 +++
-title = "Kuriltai and otherxa0affairs"
+title = "Kuriltai and other affairs"

 +++
 The ever querulous vAtavyAdi kept coming up with more of his ideas that